adrien24/symfony-apiplatform-tmdb/README.md

 9. /api/posts
     * /api/posts/{id}

-You can POST,GET,PUT and DELETE on all the route if you are logged
+You can POST,GET,PUT and DELETE on all the route if you are logged with the account admin You can GET on all the route if you are logged with the account user

 ## easyAdmin